 It’s generally accepted that it spans from the late-1920s to the mid-1960s.
 Others condense that down to the much smaller window of 1947 to 1957, but that disregards such iconic pieces as Ludwig Mies van der Rohe’s Barcelona chair and some of Eames’s famous designs (more on those later).
 However, the movement really took off in the post-war era.

-The end of World War II coincided with a raft of new ways that wood was being used, which designers and manufacturers turned to their advantage by updating furniture from the purely functional to functional, comfortable and aesthetically pleasing.
-This new movement felt fresh without being showy, streamlined without being dull.
+The end of World War II coincided with a raft of new ways that wood was being used, which designers and manufacturers turned to their advantage by updating furniture from the purely functional to functional, comfortable, and aesthetically pleasing.
+This new modern design movement felt fresh without being showy, streamlined without being dull.
 It tapped into the optimistic mood at the time and became an accessible way for people to express that feeling in their homes.

 Who are the main designers of mid-century modern furniture?